- About Us

 Q: Can I take my wrapped vehicle through a carwash?

-A: It is not recommended to go thru a car wash.
+A: It is not recommended to go through a car wash.
 Hand washing is better for the life of the vehicle wrap.

 Q: Do you design vehicle graphics?

-A: Roeda has a team of talented graphic artists with many years of experience in designing.
+A: Roeda has a team of talented graphic artists with many years of design experience.
 Trust us to turn your message and brand into an award-winning image for your business.

 Q: If I already have artwork, how should I send it?

-A: For print and production, vector art is the preferable way to provide us with your artwork.
+A: For print and production, vector art is preferable to provide us with your artwork.
 Acceptable vector file types are ai, eps and pdf.
 All fonts should be outlined.
 Please remove any password restrictions attached to the file.
-If your file is too large for an email, let us know and we will provide you with a link to our dropbox folder.
+If your file is too large for an email, let us know, and we will provide you with a link to our Dropbox folder.
 Delivering your artwork in the best possible condition helps to ensure that we can provide a quality product for your project.

-A: A vector graphic stores the colors, dimensions, shapes and lines of an image as a mathematical formula.
-The mathematical formula allows you to produce the highest quality of image possible and it can also help to determine where the pixels should be placed to give you the best image on the screen.
+A: A vector graphic stores the colors, dimensions, shapes, and lines of an image as a mathematical formula.
+The mathematical formula allows you to produce the highest quality image possible and can also help determine where the pixels should be placed to give you the best image on the screen.
 In this format, the image can be scaled to almost any size with any level of detail.
-This means when the image is enlarged, you get a clear picture without experiencing ‘blur’ in the resolution.
+This means you get a clear picture without experiencing ‘blur’ in the resolution when the image is enlarged.

 Vehicle Cancellations:

-A 3 day cancellation notice is appreciated if you are unable to keep your appointment.
+A 3-day cancellation notice is appreciated if you cannot keep your appointment.

 Vehicle Cleanliness: